-That said, you should know that there are many great textbooks on programming languages.
+That said, please be mindful of the fact that there are many great textbooks on programming languages.
 You might like to get acquainted with any number of them.
 Some are appropriate to the level of course that you are now taking.
 Some are not.
 They very greatly in terms of nature and scope.
 If I were featuring ML, Java, and Prolog in this course, I might require the following book: